 Ayurvedic Studio

 Croxted Road is a quietly residential street in the heart of Dulwich.
 No. 104 occupies a distinguished position on the east side of the street and is a two-storey, semi-detached Edwardian residence.
-The property is oriented along an east-west axis, with an east-facing rear garden enclosed by mature trees and shrubs, which lend a sense of privacy and a verdant backdrop, creating a tranquil setting within the urban context.
+The property is oriented along an east–west axis, with an east-facing rear garden enclosed by mature trees and shrubs that lend a sense of privacy and create a tranquil setting within the urban context.
+The project was developed by HASA Architects as part of a series of sensitive residential interventions within established London neighbourhoods.

 The principal façade of 104 Croxted Road is formed in traditional red brick, while the rear elevation employs yellow stock brick, with select sections painted to complement the overall composition.
 A non-original rear and side extension is present; modest in scale and quality, it does not positively contribute to the architectural integrity of the original structure.
 The dwelling retains a sense of Edwardian elegance, with proportions and detailing characteristic of its period.